dahnny012/respot/README.md

 ### API Usage

  * [Pearson Content API](http://developer.pearson.com/apis/dictionaries) - Provides Dictionaries for users to generate GRE study cards, English and other languages.

+  The dictionaries used were:
+    * Longman Dictionary of Contemporary English (5th edition)
+    * Longman English-Chinese Dictionary of 100,000 Words (New 2nd Edition)

 ### Scope of Functionality